rackerlabs/docs-developer-blog/_posts/2018-07-24-dynamic-data-masking-in-sql-server-2016.md

 Dynamic data masking rules can be defined on particular columns, indicating how the data in those columns will appear when queried.
-There are no physical changes to the data in the database itself; the data remains intact and is fully available to authorized users or applications.
+There are no physical changes to the data in the database itself.
+The data remains intact and is fully available to authorized users or applications.
 Database operations remain unaffected, and masked data has the same data type as the original data, so DDM can often be applied without making any changes